jacobWhisler/SkyCast/README.md

+A weather app to pull the current weather data of about 70 cities around the world.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.